 9. A choking hazard is a choking hazard for all babies, independent of feeding style.

-Just because a baby starts food utilizing BLW doesn’t mean he can “handle” choking hazards better than another baby.
+Just because a baby starts food utilizing BLW doesn’t mean they can “handle” choking hazards better than another baby.
 Cut grapes, cherries, and cherry tomatoes into quarters, and remove skin or small bones from meat.
 Avoid popcorn, chips, gum, and hard candy until age 4.
 Apples and raw carrots are unexpected choking hazards; we recommend softening both or shredding before serving (until age 4).

 10.You do not have to offer only vegetables if you want to raise a veggie-lover.